carblue/acos5/README.md

 # acos5

-Driver for Advanced Card Systems  ACOS5 Smart Card V2.00, V3.00 and V4.00 (EVO) / CryptoMate64 (V2.00) / CryptoMate Nano (V3.00), as external modules operating within the OpenSC framework.<br>
+Driver for Advanced Card Systems  ACOS5 Smart Card V2.00 and V3.00 / CryptoMate64 (V2.00) / CryptoMate Nano (V3.00), as external modules operating within the OpenSC framework.<br>

-External module, in this context means: You also have to "tell opensc.conf some details", such that OpenSC can find the driver library, knows about it and can load it as a known driver.
+External module, in this context means: You also have to "tell opensc.conf some details", such that OpenSC can find the driver library, knows about it's name and can load it as a known driver.
 External module also has the implication, that OpenSC calls up to 3 different libraries (depending on opensc.conf configuration and functionality required): Into the mandatory driver library, into an optional pkcs15init library acos5_pkcs15 and into an optional acos5-specific 'Secure Messaging' library.<br>
 OpenSC also has the implication: If Your card got initialized by an ACS tool and is not PKCS#15 compliant (this is true for all that I've run into), then it won't work (well) with OpenSC and likely requires card's re-initialization, see [card_initialization README](https://github.com/carblue/acos5/tree/master/info/card_initialization "https://github.com/carblue/acos5/tree/master/info/card_initialization"))
 The minimal OpenSC version supported is 0.17.0<br>
-The new ACOS5-EVO is not yet available to me and untested.<br>
+The new ACOS5-EVO: Meanwhile available, but I don't have it, thus untested/unknown what works or doesn't, when serving that card by this driver.<br>
 The respective reference manual is available on request from: info@acs.com.hk

 IMPORTANT renaming<br>
-Since release 0.0.28 the driver starts to cover (some, work in progress) support for ACOS5-EVO, which has a 192 kB EEPROM, thus the former "_64" suffix for 64 kB EEPROM is inappropriate now.<br>
+Since release 0.0.28 the driver starts to cover (some, work in progress; UPDATE: no more work on EVO until I received an ACOS5-EVO USB crypto token to test with) support for ACOS5-EVO, which has a 192 kB EEPROM, thus the former "_64" suffix for 64 kB EEPROM is inappropriate now.<br>
 This repo's name changed from acos5_64 to acos5, as well as the driver's name and binary names and required entries in opensc.conf